 Before you consider betting on Valorant, It’s good to know the essential game mechanics and play modes.
-We are about to speculate how we speculate competitive Valorant will look like as well as what game and character mechanics are available in-game.
+We will explain how competitive Valorant looks like as well as what game and character mechanics are available in-game.

-- The Attacker team is tasked with placing and detonating a spike at one of multiple spike planting locations (max 3).
-The Defender team is tasked with preventing the former at their goal.
+The Attacker team is tasked with placing and detonating a spike at one of multiple spike planting locations (max 3).
+The Defender team is tasked with preventing the former from their goal.

-Players can choose from one of four classes of selectable Agents to play: Sentinel, Infiltrator, Controller and Duelist.
+Players can choose from one of four classes of selectable Agents to play: Sentinel, Initiator, Controller, and Duelist.

 Each Class and Agent have specific abilities offering them offensive or defensive capabilities or simply the ability to exert control on an area of the map.